Economic mechanism design

 Every blockchain-style cryptowhatsit is a mechanism design problem.
 Better governance is a mechanism design problem.

-I would like to keep this page for the provable and elegant pure economic arguments; but in reality we face a much more heuristic, messy world, where we do not simply solve for economic optimality, but also for political feasibility.
+I would like to keep this page for the provable and elegant pure economic arguments; but in reality, we face a much more heuristic, messy world, where we do not simply solve for economic optimality, but also for political feasibility.
 I think of that as soft mechanism design.

 1 Public goods